 Updated on September 20, 2023 | 3 minute read

-For Google Shopping optimisation tips and tricks, check out our best practices for Google Shopping.
+For Google Shopping optimization tips and tricks, check out our best practices for Google Shopping.

 Shopping ads appear prominently on SERPs and grab shoppers’ attention with images, giving retailers a fantastic opportunity to attract customers.

-Google Shopping is infamously complex to manage when dealing with a large product SKU catalogue.
+Google Shopping is infamously complex to manage when dealing with a large product SKU catalog.
 There are a few different ways for you to manage your Shopping campaigns:

 It’s possible to manage your Shopping campaigns in-house without outsourcing help.
-This gives you complete control over your campaigns, but it does require the expertise needed to fully optimise campaigns for performance.
+This gives you complete control over your campaigns, but it does require the expertise needed to fully optimize campaigns for performance.

-To combat the need to optimise on an individual SKU level, Google recommends grouping SKUs by common factors like product type or gender.
-This calculates one CPC for all of the SKUs in a group via broad-range values.
+To combat the need to optimize on an individual SKU level, Google recommends grouping SKUs by common factors like product type or gender.
+This calculates one CPC for all of the SKUs in a group via broad range values.
 It’s risky: you could underbid on some SKUs, lose valuable traffic, or be overbidding for others, wasting your ad spend.

 Using a specialist PPC agency means accredited specialists work on your campaigns.
 Some retailers report having difficulty having access to fully transparent data reporting from agencies, meaning they give up control of their campaigns.

-Another option you have is to utilise a machine learning platform to automate bids and optimisation as part of your ad strategy.
+Another option you have is to utilize a machine learning platform to automate bids and optimization as part of your ad strategy.
 Using this technology allows you to bid on a granular SKU level and avoid grouping together SKUs.
 This will help you to place the most profitable bid on each SKU, taking into account fluctuations in search traffic.

 Bidnamic’s technology platform works in this way.
 Our technology filters search queries by purchase intent and updates in real-time, 24/7, based on changes in conversion rate, click-through rate, and many other variables.

-This method allows us to bid more aggressively for queries with high purchase intent, maximising profit and minimising the chance of your ad being served to irrelevant shoppers.
+This method allows us to bid more aggressively for queries with high purchase intent, maximizing profit and minimizing the chance of your ad being served to irrelevant shoppers.

-If you’re running a store through Shopify, WooCommerce, or BigCommerce you can link your products up to Google Shopping and start maximising your visibility.
+If you’re running a store through Shopify, WooCommerce, or BigCommerce you can link your products up to Google Shopping and start maximizing your visibility.